 The Torah can also be called the Hebrew Bible.
 The books included in it are: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-These books tell us how God created the world and about His chosen people, the Jews.
-They also explain the laws and traditions God wanted them to follow.
+These books tell us how God created the world and about the history of His chosen people, the Jews (Israelites).
+They also explain the laws and traditions God wanted the Jews to follow.

 The Torah (just like our Bible) has symbols, or special signs, that prove that Jesus was the real Savior God promised to send.
 Sadly, most of the Jews didn't believe in Jesus when He came.

-- "Jesus did many other miraculous signs in the presence of His disciples, which are not recorded in this book.
-But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in His name" (John 20:30–31).
+"Jesus did many other miraculous signs in front of his disciples.
+They are not written down in this book.
+But these are written down so that you may believe that Jesus is the Christ, the Son of God.
+If you believe this, you will have life because you belong to him" (John 20:30–31).